 Verano Announces Departure of Ed Brown from its Board

-/EIN News/ -- CHICAGO, Feb.
+CHICAGO, Feb.
 08, 2023 (GLOBE NEWSWIRE) -- Verano Holdings Corp.
-(CSE: VRNO) (OTCQX: VRNOF) (“Verano” or the “Company”), a leading multi-state cannabis company, announced that effective today, Ed Brown has stepped down from its Board of Directors to return to the alcohol industry.
+VRNO VRNOF ("Verano" or the "Company"), a leading multi-state cannabis company, announced that effective today, Ed Brown has stepped down from its Board of Directors to return to the alcohol industry.

 "We are so grateful to have had Ed's expertise on Verano's Board of Directors and Audit and Compensation Committees," said George Archos, CEO and Founder.
 "During his tenure, he played a pivotal role in developing and executing our long-term growth strategy, which included going public, accelerating our expansion efforts, and positioning the Company ahead of future opportunities.
 We thank him for his contributions and wish him well in his future endeavors."